duffau/algos_and_data_structures/README.md

 # Algorithms and Data Structures

-This repo contains the C-code which is the result of my self-study of _Introduction to Algorithms_ by Cormen, Leiserson, Rivest & Stein.
+This repo contains the C programs and exercise answers, which are the result of my self-study of _Introduction to Algorithms_ by Cormen, Leiserson, Rivest & Stein.

 ## Part 1 - Foundations